Skip to main menu Skip to content Skip to footer

 Be realistic about risks

 We want our children to grow at their own speed and feel comfortable and happy and excited about the things they love.
 But pressure to conform to what other kids are doing can be intense.
-The most hazardous part of immaturity is the potential for kids to be embarrassed, teased or bullied.
+The most hazardous part of immaturity is the potential for kids to be embarrassed, teased, or bullied.

 “If a child is still sucking her thumb or bringing a stuffed animal to school at an age where that’s not really appropriate anymore it isn’t the end of the world,” says Dr. Busman.
 “We don’t want to shame kids or shut them down by saying, “Don’t be a baby.
 Get your thumb out of your mouth.”

-Still, it’s helpful to warn your child that her favorite activity may not be accepted by her peers.
+Still, it’s helpful to warn your child that their favorite activity may not be accepted by their peers.
 “It’s a chance to help kids understand that some activities are really only acceptable in certain places,” Dr. Busman explains.
 “You might say, I know that sucking your thumb is super relaxing, but you know I haven’t seen any of the other kids doing it at school.
 I wonder if that means that’s something that’s just better to do at home?
 What do you think?”

 Keep communication open